-Eating Like Eden
+Eating like Eden

 When I first decided to cut out meat from my diet 15 years ago, it wasn’t simply a matter of choosing beans over beef or finding the right tofu scramble recipe.
 Back then, embracing a plant-based lifestyle was a radical act, a personal revolution against the status quo of food culture.
 My decision was driven by a growing understanding that the choices I made at the dinner table rippled outwards, affecting animals, the environment and my own health in profound ways.
 I acknowledged the suffering of animals in industrial farming, recognised the toll that livestock farming takes on our planet’s ecosystems and welcomed the physical benefits of nourishing my body with whole, plant-derived foods.